Matt-HJ-Bailey/closest-pub-finder/README.md

 * --distance the maximum distance pubgoers are willing to travel
 * --temperature a temperature factor for the random choice, a higher T will cause a less optimal pub to be picked.
 * --martin Is someone else paying?
 In which case, invert the price ordering.
+* --college Should we include college bars?
-* list of pubgoers  A list of the people going to the pub
+* list of pubgoers  A list of the people going to the pub.
+These are space separated so if you want to distinguish people by first and last names then enter it as "Jane Smith"

 This program also requires a file called `map.osm` containing OpenStreetMap data.
 You can get this from OpenStreetMap exporter: [https://www.openstreetmap.org/export#map=13/51.7465/-1.2234](https://www.openstreetmap.org/export#map=13/51.7/-1.2).
-It also requires a file called `locations.csv` which will contain rows of `name, lat, lon`.
-This will be used if you're not all travelling from the default location.
+Optionally you can provide two files `locations.csv` and `home-locations.csv` which will contain rows of `name, lat, lon`.
+This will be used to provide where each person comes from (`locations.csv`) and where they will go after leaving the pub (`home-locations.csv`).
+If blank, these assume that people go to and from the Physical and Theoretical Chemistry laboratory.

 ## Requirements

 This relies on
 * matplotlib
-* networkx
+* networkx>=2.6
 * numpy
 * geopy
 * scipy
 * xml

+The pub crawl planner relies on a newer version of networkx that didn't install by default from conda for me.
+You may have to install it manually.

 ## Pub Data

-The file `pub_data.py` contains objects that detail every pub in Oxford with a variety of attributes -- whether they are open, their address, the cheapest pint as of 2021, etc. Most importantly this describes latitude and longitude coordinates for every pub, which will help with navigation.
+The file `pub_data.csv` contains objects that detail every pub in Oxford with a variety of attributes -- whether they are open, their address, the cheapest pint as of 2021, etc. Most importantly this describes latitude and longitude coordinates for every pub, which will help with navigation.

 Current a pub has the following attributes:
 | attribute       | Description                                                                            |